wbonicki/spending_app/README.md

 ## 2. Running the application locally (for development purposes)

 Note: To run the application locally, you need a PostgreSQL instance on Docker and Python 3.10+ installed.
 Execute the commands from the first point.
 The required libraries are listed in the 'requirements.txt' file (they can be installed with `python3 -m pip install -r requirements.txt`).

 Once the postgres instance on Docker is running execute

 `sudo docker inspect docker-compose_app_database_service_1`

-and find the IPAddress value in "Networks" filed (probaly 172.20.0.2).
+and find the IPAddress value in "Networks" field (e.g. 172.20.0.2).
 Next edit the *docker-compose/.env* file and assign found ip address to the SERVICE_NAME field (see the commented line in the .env file).
+Edit the flask_app/config.py file regarding .env file (read the comment in the config.py file).

 To run the application execute

 `python3 main.py`